 Your comfort and enjoyment are important to us.
 Please inform the Ticket Office of any special needs when ordering your tickets.

 - Wheelchair-accessible seating is available in all venues.
+Patrons may purchase up to 3 companion seats in the ADA seating section.
 Call or visit the BYU Ticket Office to order tickets in these seating locations.

 - Assisted-listening devices are available from ushers or the house manager at events in the de Jong Concert Hall, Pardoe Theatre, and Madsen Recital Hall.
 Please note that assisted listening devices only work on performances where reinforced and amplified sound is utilized.
 Unamplified and acoustic performances will not be improved through assisted listening devices.